-Cindy Prins, PHD, MPH, CIC, CPH, is the UF College of Public Health and Health Professions’ assistant dean for educational affairs, the MPH Program Director, and a clinical associate professor of Epidemiology.
+Cindy Prins, PHD, MPH, CIC, CPH, is the UF College of Public Health and Health Professions’ assistant dean for educational affairs and a clinical associate professor of Epidemiology.
 Dr. Prins received her PhD in Biochemistry, Microbiology, and Molecular Biology from Penn State University in 2000, where she studied replication of JC virus.
 She completed her post-doctoral training at the University of Florida, focusing on regulation of vaccinia virus transcription elongation.
 Concurrently, she earned her MPH in the Epidemiology concentration from the College of Public Health and Health Professions at UF in the fall of 2006.
 After this she worked as an Infection Control Practitioner at UF Health Shands Hospital.
 Dr. Prins joined the Epidemiology faculty first as an adjunct lecturer in 2009 and then full time as a clinical assistant professor in the fall of 2010.
 Dr. Prins’ research interests include the prevention of healthcare-associated infections, including those caused by multi-drug resistant organisms, and compliance with vaccine recommendations.
 Dr. Prins is Board Certified in Infection Control (CIC) and Public Health (CPH).

 PhD in Biochemistry, Microbiology, and Molecular BiologyThe Pennsylvania State University

 BS in BiologyUniversity of Central Florida